hiulit/Delaunator-GDScript/DATA_STRUCTURES.md

   return result
 ```

 Note that this requires any incoming half-edge that leads to the point.
 If you need a quick way to find such a half-edge given a point, it can be useful to build an index of these half-edges.
-For an example, see the modified version of `draw_each_voronoi_cell` at the [end of the page](#convex-hull).
+For an example, see the modified version of `draw_voronoi_cells` at the [end of the page](#convex-hull).

 ### Drawing Voronoi cells